Email & communications policy template

 Purpose & scope

-Why email guidelines matter and who they apply to.
+Why email guidelines matter and who and when they apply to.

 Policy statement